 We are ensuring air is being exchanged, and fresh air is entering occupied spaces.
 Building fresh air was increased where possible through building automation systems to maximize ventilation rates.

 Read our Frequently Asked Questions section to learn more about our actions, improvements, and procedures related to ventilation.
-More school-specific information regarding ventilation will be shared in the Ministry of Education’s Standardized Ventilation Reports on September 3.

 What steps did HWDSB take prior to September 2020?

 - HWDSB initiated a project to have licensed mechanical contractors go through every school and verify ventilation equipment is operating as per manufacturers’ recommendations.
 The actions undertaken by the consultants include:

 - Check for particulate accumulation on filters, replace filter as needed if material is already on-site.
 Verify filters are sized and installed correctly.
 Clean and remove louver obstructions.

 - Check all motors and fans operate correctly.
 Grease/oil as required.

 - Check belts are tight and in good condition.
 Replace as required.

 - Check drain pans for cleanliness and proper slope.
 Check P-trap on drain pan for proper operation.
 Clean as required.

 - Verify control dampers operate properly.